McDo/arcsim-smpl/README.md

 # Arcsim - SMPL
 SMPL model obstacle support for [Arcsim](http://graphics.berkeley.edu/resources/ARCSim/), a simulation engine for animating sheets of deformable materials such as cloth, paper, plastic, and metal.

-With the skinning blending feature of SMPL model integrated, **Arcsim - SMPL** is capable of mass producing a series of cloth deformations phsically realistic, which can be used as the dataset for DL model training.
+With the skinning blending feature of SMPL model integrated, **Arcsim - SMPL** is capable of mass producing a series of cloth deformations physically realistic, which can be used as the dataset for DL model training.

 This project is derived from [tomrunia/arcsim](https://github.com/tomrunia/arcsim), check out it's README file for more details.